skyforcetw/Garminuino/GoogleMaps_HUD/README.md

-# Garminuino Android App
+# GoogleMaps HUD
-Garminuino Android App parses the navigation information from Google Maps App and displays it on the Garmin HUD
+Garminuino Android App: GoogleMaps HUD, parses the navigation information from Google Maps App and displays it on the Garmin HUD

 ## How it works
 The app reads the notitification of Google Maps, and parse it.
 Further it establish a connection to the Garmin HUD and sends the processed data.